isomerpages/moh-hcsa/_for-healthcare-providers/What Do We Need To Know/Use of Health Information Management Systems.md

 <p>[To insert content]</p>
 <h2>Liability for Data Breaches involving Health Information Management Systems (HIMS)</h2>
 <p>If licensed healthcare providers have exercised due diligence in choosing
-a whitelisted HIB-complaint HIMS and in maintaining appropriate cybersecurity and data security (CSDS) practices, providers will not be held liable for lapses arising solely from the HIMS.
+a whitelisted HIB-compliant HIMS and in maintaining appropriate cybersecurity and data security (CSDS) practices, providers will not be held liable for lapses arising solely from the HIMS.
 That said, providers will still need to develop and implement appropriate SOPs and staff training to meet the